 Students must complete one course that satisfies the nonwestern civilization requirement.
 The student may use one of their required humanities or social science courses to meet this requirement.
+Courses that satisfy this requirement include:

 HS 101 Early World Civilization

 HS 102 Modern World Civilization